DevMountain/node-3-afternoon/README.md

   * Create a `update_product.sql` file.
   * Create a `delete_product.sql` file.
 * `create_product.sql`:
-  * Should be able to add a new product to the `Products` table.
+  * The SQL should be able to add a new product to the `Products` table.
-  * Should have four parameters ( Name, Description, Price, ImageUrl ).
+  * The SQL should have four parameters ( Name, Description, Price, ImageUrl ).
 * `read_products.sql`:
-  * Should be able to return all products from the `Products` table.
+  * The SQL should be able to return all products from the `Products` table.
 * `read_product.sql`:
-  * Should be able to returna a specific product from the `Products` table.
+  * The SQL should be able to returna a specific product from the `Products` table.
-  * Should use a parameter to find the product whose `ProductID` matches.
+  * The SQL should use a parameter to find the product whose `ProductID` matches.
 * `update_product.sql`:
-  * Should be able to update the description of a specific product from the `Products` table.
+  * The SQL should be able to update the description of a specific product from the `Products` table.
-  * Should use a parameter to find the product whose `ProductID` matches.
+  * The SQL should use a parameter to find the product whose `ProductID` matches.
-  * Should use a parameter to update the value of the `Description`.
+  * The SQL should use a parameter to update the value of the `Description`.
 * `delete_product.sql`:
-  * Should be able to delete a specific product from the `Products` table.
+  * The SQL should be able to delete a specific product from the `Products` table.
-  * Should use a parameter to find the product whose `ProductID` matches.
+  * The SQL should use a parameter to find the product whose `ProductID` matches.

 <details>